feelsminik/tm4c123gxl/README.md

-# Linux terminal based project for TM4C123GXL
+# Terminal based project for TM4C123GXL on Linux

 When I started learning more about embedded development someone recommended me the development board [EK-TM4C123GXL](https://www.ti.com/tool/EK-TM4C123GXL).
 To my surprise most of the tutorials used different IDEs on Windows to get started.
 I didn't want abstract away most of the processes behind programming and flashing